Château of Vauvenargues: History of chateau

 For his exemplary conduct during the Great Plague of Marseille of 1720 which devastated Provence, Joseph de Clapiers was given the hereditary title of Marquis by Louis XV.
 The most famous of his sons was the celebrated Enlightenment philosopher and moralist Luc de Clapiers, admired and befriended by Voltaire and Marmontel.
 He died prematurely at the age of 32, almost blind and disfigured by smallpox, before his writings had achieved due recognition.
 He recounted how, while reading the classics as a youth in Vauvenargues, feeling suffocated, he would "leave his books and rush out as if in a rage to run as fast he could several times around the very long terrace... until exhaustion brought an end to the attack."

 The original cordwain panelling, now in the Château of the Barben.

 After the French Revolution, the château was sold in 1790 by the third marquis of Vauvenargues to the Isoard family.
 Although of humble origins, the family achieved preferment during the First Empire as a result of the friendship between Lucien Bonaparte and the abbé Joachim-Jean-Xavier d'Isoard, elevated to Cardinal in 1827, Archbishop of Auch in 1828 and Archbishop of Lyon just before his death in 1839.
 The cardinal had a small oratory installed inside the château to house the relics of St Severin, a gift from Pope Pius VII.

+Gonzague d'Isoard, an avid chess player, made the family's name well known to students of the game by his participation in the Opera Game in 1858.
+He later took part in organising the Paris 1867 chess tournament.

 The château stayed in the Isoard family for 150 years until its sale in 1943 by Simone Marguerite d'Isoard Vauvenargues to three industrialists from Marseille.
 Despite its listing as a historical monument in 1929, all the furniture and a large part of the interior decoration including the magnificent Provençal embossed polychrome gilded Córdoba leather paneling lining the library and ceremonial reception room, was removed by the buyers.
 In 1947 it was transformed into a vacation centre for a maritime welfare organization, l'Association pour la gestion des institutions sociales maritimes.